-Cumulative impacts resulting from the planned substation and associated gen-tie connection area would be similar to those described for the BSPP Project, albeit at a much reduced level.
-Implementation of similar conditions of certification as recommended below for the proposed Project would therefore be expected to mitigate potential cumulative soil and water resources impacts below a level of significance (and/or result in impacts that are not cumulatively considerable).
+Cumulative impacts resulting from the planned substation and associated gen-tie connection area would be similar to those described for the BSPP project, albeit at a much reduced level.
+Implementation of similar Conditions of Certification as recommended below for the proposed project would therefore be expected to mitigate potential cumulative soil and water resources impacts below a level of significance (and/or result in impacts that are not cumulatively considerable).
 Construction and operation of the planned substation and associated gen-tie connection area, which would fall within the regulatory jurisdiction of the CPUC, would require compliance with all applicable LORS and would incorporate all related requirements of other responsible agencies.
-With implementation of the recommended Conditions of Certification or similar measures, staff anticipates that there would not be any significant adverse direct, indirect, or cumulative impacts to soil and water resources resulting from construction or operation of the planned substation area.
-(Exhibit 202; Appendix A, pp. A-53 and A-54.)
+With implementation of the recommended Conditions of Certification or similar measures, Staff anticipates that there would not be any significant adverse direct, indirect, or cumulative impacts to soil and water resources resulting from construction or operation of the planned substation area.
+(Ex.
+202, Appen.
+A, pp. A-53 and A-54.)

-- 1. Total grading at the BSPP site will encompass approximately 8.3 million cubic yards of soil, and Project implementation will potentially result in short- and long-term erosion/sedimentation impacts. - 2.
-Adherence to the procedures in the Condition of Certification SOIL & WATER-1 (including the construction DESCP) and related CWA/NPDES permit requirements will avoid significant soil erosion and subsequent sedimentation during construction, conserve soil resources, maintain water quality, and prevent accelerated soil loss. - 3.
-Project construction and operation will require approximately 22,100 af of groundwater extraction from the PVMGB, with this basin hydraulically connected to the Colorado River.
+- 1. Total grading at the BSPP site will encompass approximately 8.3 million cubic yards of soil, and project implementation will potentially result in short- and long-term erosion/sedimentation impacts. - Adherence to the procedures in Condition of Certification SOIL & WATER-1 (including the construction DESCP) will avoid significant soil erosion and subsequent sedimentation during construction, conserve soil resources, maintain water quality, and prevent accelerated soil loss. - 3.
+Project construction and operation will require approximately 22,100 af of groundwater extraction from the PVMGB, with this basin hydraulically connected to the Palo Verde Valley. - Implementation of Condition of Certification SOIL & WATER-2 and SOIL & WATER-16 would reduce potential impacts related to groundwater basin balance in the PVMGB.
+The proposed project does not require an entitlement of Colorado River Water to pump groundwater.

-- 4. Proposed Project groundwater withdrawals from the PVMGB could result in the use of Colorado River water, with water supplies in the river already fully allocated. - 5.
-Implementation of Condition of Certification SOIL & WATER-2 and SOIL & WATER-16 (if applicable) would reduce potential impacts related to groundwater basin balance in the PVMGB and associated effects to surface water from Colorado River inflow below a level of significance (although future water use in the PVMGB may be governed by impending regulations being formulated by the U.S. Bureau of Reclamation). - 6.
-The proposed Project could potentially impact groundwater levels in local wells, but would not adversely affect surface waters such as springs or phreatophyte vegetation. - 7.
-With the implementation of Conditions of Certification SOIL & WATER-3 through SOIL & WATER-6, and SOIL & WATER-9, potential Projectrelated impacts to groundwater levels would be reduced below a level of significance. - 8.
-Based on the depth of the local groundwater table and the fact that a hazardous material management plan would be implemented during construction (refer to the Hazardous Materials Management portion of this Decision), potential short-term impacts to groundwater quality are expected to be less than significant. - 9.
-Potential impacts related to groundwater quality during Project operation are associated with the proposed on-site use of evaporation ponds, LTUs, and septic systems, as well as the use of local groundwater for domestic purposes (e.g., drinking water). - 10.
-Implementation of Conditions of Certification SOIL & WATER-7, SOIL & WATER-8, SOIL & WATER-17, and SOIL & WATER-18 would reduce long-term impacts related to groundwater quality below a level of significance. - 11.
-The proposed Project could potentially result in short- and long-term impacts to surface hydrology, storm water management and flooding as a result of on-site grading and the construction and operation of a network of engineered collector/conveyance channels. - 12.
-Implementation of Conditions of Certification SOIL & WATER-1, SOIL & WATER-8, and SOIL & WATER-11 through SOIL & WATER-15 (along with related Conditions of Certification identified in the Biological Resources portion of the Decision) would reduce short- and long-term impacts to surface hydrology, storm water management and flooding below a level of significance.

-13. Project implementation would not result in significant short- or long-term impacts to surface water quality.
+- 5. The proposed project could potentially impact groundwater levels in local wells, but would not adversely affect surface waters such as springs or phreatophyte vegetation. - 6.
+With the implementation of Conditions of Certification SOIL & WATER-3 through SOIL & WATER-6, and SOIL & WATER-9, potential project-related impacts to groundwater levels would be reduced below a level of significance. - 7.
+Based on the depth of the local groundwater table and the fact that a hazardous material management plan would be implemented during construction (refer to the Hazardous Materials Management portion of this Decision), potential short-term impacts to groundwater quality are expected to be less than significant. - 8.
+Potential impacts related to groundwater quality during project operation are associated with the proposed on-site use of evaporation ponds, LTUs, and septic systems, as well as the use of local groundwater for domestic purposes (e.g., drinking water). - 9.
+Implementation of Conditions of Certification SOIL & WATER-7, SOIL & WATER-8 and SOIL & WATER-18 would reduce long-term impacts related to groundwater quality below a level of significance. - 10.
+The proposed project could potentially result in short- and long-term impacts to surface hydrology, storm water management and flooding as a result of on-site grading and the construction and operation of a network of engineered collector/conveyance channels. - 11.
+Implementation of Conditions of Certification SOIL & WATER-1, SOIL & WATER-8, and SOIL & WATER-11 through SOIL & WATER-15 (along with related Conditions of Certification identified in the Biological Resources portion of the Decision) would reduce short- and long-term impacts to surface hydrology, storm water management and flooding below a level of significance. - 12.
+Project implementation would not result in significant short- or long-term impacts to surface water quality.